 The Thoroughbred (or other racehorse) genetic contribution is essential for our sport horse success.
+There is no true sport horse without the athleticism, speed and stamina that only come with racehorse genetics.
 Our sport horses are usually not pure-bred, but instead are a combination of several different breeds brought together in the effort to produce an exceptional equine athlete that can succeed at Olympic style sport of Jumping, Dressage or Eventing.
 See

-[Aqua Tom and Helen Hayn, a team with several National titles, have moved up to Intermediate level.
+[Aqua Tom and Helen Hayn, a team with several National titles, then moved up, seen here at preliminary level, soon moved up to Intermediate level, and from there to advanced.
 Tom is 5/8 Tb and 3/8 Holstein.]

 It is time for some plain talk.
 I may lose a portion of my readers at this point, but if you press on you will discover some interesting and relevant facts about the Thoroughbred and its value to our sport horse goals.
 We cannot afford to be misled any longer; thirty years after the 'warmblood' invasion into America we still find it is our original sport horse- the Hunter Horse that is winning (racehorse based sport horse).
 We may not call those horses Hunters anymore, but that is what our modern 'warmblood' and 'sport horse' are, and it is a sport horse we have selectively bred in this country for 300 years (since 1700).